AdieLaine/Lnu-AI-Storyteller/README.md

 4. Replace "your-openai-key" in the .env file with your actual OpenAI API Key.
 5. If required, replace other variables in the .env file based on your configuration.

-### <span style="color: white;">Audio Files</span>

-1. Because these audio files are sourced from a resource that has expressed a common creative license, we want to honor that and so we will only include a small sample of the audio files.
-This allows the program to still demonstrate the features within the Sound of Words function.
-If you would like to access the full audio files, please contact us and we will provide you with the information to access the full audio files.

-2. For demonstrative purposes, we've kept files for any Mi'kmaq word found that begins with the letter 'Q or q'.
-These words will play the audio file and will provide the sound of words visualization.

 ---

 ## <span style="color: white;">Usage</span>